 - Pin the two 26½” sides together.
 Stitch both sides, using a ½” seam allowance.

 - Because pillowcases are laundered often, and because satin frays easily, we recommend finishing your seam allowances.
 We used an overcast stitch to finish our seams, with an Overedge foot.
 You could also use a simple zig zag or serge your seam.
-For more about machine finishes, check out our four-part series, which starts here with Most Popular.
+For more about machine finishes, check out our four-part series.

 - Turn the pillowcase right side out.
 Push out the trimmed corners from the inside to make nice, square corners on the outside.
-Use your finger or a blunt edge tool, like a large knitting needle.
+Use your finger or a blunt edge tool, like a large knitting needle or point turner.
 Press.
 If working with satin and velvet, use a pressing cloth.

 - Repeat for second pillowcase body.

 - Finish one long edge raw edge of the pillowcase trim piece with an overcast stitch, zig zag stitch or serger.

 - Press a double-fold hem along this finished edge.
 Turn up the edge ½” and press, then turn up another 4″ and press again